django-cms/django-cms/docs/how_to/apphooks.rst

 Apphooks
 ########

-An **Apphook** allows you to attach a Django application to a page.
+An **apphook** allows you to attach a Django application to a page.
 For example, you might have a news application that you'd like integrated with django CMS.
 In this case, you can create a normal django CMS page without any content of its own, and attach the news application to the page; the news application's content will be delivered at the page's URL.

-To create an Apphook place a ``cms_apps.py`` in your application.
+To create an apphook place a ``cms_apps.py`` in your application.
 And in it write the following::

     from cms.app_base import CMSApp